-Endangered California clapper rails and salt marsh harvest mice.
-Also cottontail rabbits, peregrine falcons, pelicans, egrets, terns, and stilts.
+Endangered Ridgway's rails and salt marsh harvest mice.
+Also cottontail rabbits, peregrine falcons, pelicans, egrets, terns and stilts.
 Large rays and small leopard sharks can be seen in the sloughs at the farther reaches of the island.

 Distance: .8 miles round trip to the closer observation platform, or 3.2 to the farther one (see map below)

 Elevation change: N/A